bioinfonerd/rnaseq-to-cycif/README.md

       - For each individual RNA-Seq analysis, outputs file with cycif antibody found with all information associated

 ### Possible Improvements:
-- Additional Information To Find missing Gene IDs for CyCif Proteins
+- Add method to find missing Gene IDs for CyCif Proteins
 - Merge all RNA-Seq results into 1 CyCif Panel (user limit on number of rounds)
 - Smart CyCif Panel:
    - Add whether antibodies are better in earlier or later rounds